European Mountain-ash

 Sorbus aucuparia

-Mountain-ash — European (Sorbus aucuparia) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–40 ft tall and 15–25 ft wide, and needs medium water.
+European Mountain-ash (Sorbus aucuparia) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–40 ft tall and 15–25 ft wide, needs medium water, and prefers full sun.

 medium water20–40 ft tall and 15–25 ft wide